roma-patel/notebook/text/posts/summers.md

 staring into the fire as shapes begin to form.

-samy says i'm beautiful; the strangeness of the word, how it wasn't something that I had ever thought of until then
+samy says i'm beautiful; how it wasn't something that I had ever thought of until then

 kayaking in the river, swimming in the lake